Bad News (How I Met Your Mother): Plot

-After several months of trying to conceive without success, Marshall and Lily are referred to a fertility expert.
-As they tell Ted the news at MacLaren's, Barney arrives and announces to Ted and Marshall's dismay that he needs a partner for a laser tag tournament.

-Lily goes to her appointment with the fertility expert, Dr. John Stangel (Neil Patrick Harris), who looks exactly like Barney, save for a beard and dark brown hair.
-Lily assumes he is Barney in disguise and confronts Barney, but Marshall says they were together the whole day.
-He skeptically attends Lily's next appointment, but to his surprise, also becomes convinced that Stangel and Barney are the same person.
-Barney arrives, acknowledges the similarity, and leaves.
+After several months of trying to conceive without success, married couple Marshall and Lily are referred to a fertility expert.
+As they tell their friend Ted the news at MacLaren's, their other friend Barney arrives and announces to Ted and Marshall's dismay that he needs a partner for a laser tag tournament.
+Lily goes to her appointment with the fertility expert, Dr. John Stangel, who looks exactly like Barney except for his beard and dark brown hair.
+Lily assumes he is Barney in disguise and confronts him, but Marshall says they were together the whole day.
+Marshall skeptically attends Lily's next appointment, but to his surprise also becomes convinced that Stangel and Barney are the same person.
+Barney arrives, acknowledges the similarity and leaves.
 After some misunderstandings, Lily finally sees Barney and Stangel in the same room together and is satisfied that they are two different people.

 When Lily's tests reveal that she is extremely fertile, Marshall considers that his sperm may be the problem.
 He decides to get his sperm tested but is unable to produce a sperm sample at the doctor's office.
 He returns home to produce the sample, only to find that his parents have dropped by for a surprise visit.
 He reluctantly tells them his concerns about infertility, but they reassure him that they love him no matter what.

 Meanwhile, Robin's new job at World Wide News has started badly.
-The network's lead anchor is her old Metro News 1 colleague Sandy Rivers.
-He tells the entire office that they had sex and tells increasingly embarrassing stories about her to her co-workers.
+The network's lead anchor is her old colleague Sandy Rivers, who tells the entire office that they had sex and tells increasingly embarrassing stories about her to her co-workers.
 After an especially humiliating day, Ted helps Robin confront Sandy at his apartment.
-Ted learns that Sandy is bald and wears a toupee; he snaps a picture, and tells Robin to show their office.
+Ted learns that Sandy is bald and wears a toupee; he takes a picture and tells Robin to show their office.
 At work the next day, Robin pulls out her old Robin Sparkles jacket, embracing the mockery and moving on rather than humiliating Sandy.

-Having spent the entire day anticipating bad news, Marshall receives good news about his fertility from Stangel.
-While outside MacLaren's, he tries to call his father, but there is no answer.
-Lily pulls up in a taxi and tearfully informs Marshall that his father was rushed to the hospital after having a fatal heart attack.
-A shocked and grief-stricken Marshall weeps in Lily's arms, saying "I'm not ready for this."
+Concurrently, after spending the entire day anticipating bad news, Marshall receives good news about his fertility from Stangel.
+Marshall tries to call his father, but there is no answer.
+Lily then pulls up in a taxi and tearfully informs Marshall that his father has died after suffering a heart attack.
+A shocked and grief-stricken Marshall weeps in Lily's arms and says he is not ready for "this".